What are Toric Contact Lenses?

 This means, you can find three numbers on your astigmatic prescription, which may look like this: -1.00 (Sphere) / -1.25 (Cylinder) x 180 (Axis)

-The lenses need to sit in a stable position to correct your astigmatic vision.
-To ensure this, most soft astigmatism lenses use a ballast system technology where parts of the lens are slightly thicker and therefore heavier, to keep them in place for clear and sharp vision.
+The lenses need to sit in a stable position and to ensure this, most soft toric contact lenses use a ballast system technology where parts of the lens are slightly thicker and therefore heavier, to keep them in place for clear and sharp vision.
 Different manufacturers have their own variation of stabilisation designs which help realign the lenses during blinking or head motions.
 Due to the advanced technologies required to manufacture toric lenses, they tend to be more expensive than spherical contact lenses (for myopia or hyperopia).

 Jump to: